NBISweden/bird-ringing/README.md

 ### Database initialisation

-If the `database-vol` Docker volume does not exist, the database is initialised when the servics are started with `docker compose up`.
+If the `database-vol` Docker volume does not exist, the database is initialised when the services are started with `docker compose up`.

 ### Database backup